yathit/ydn-db/readme.md

 Few coding dialect we have as follow:

 * Preferred variable naming is `like_this` `notLikeThis`.
 For function name, `useLikeThis`.
-* Assume type (boolean, number, string) are not nullable.
+* Assume native types (boolean, number, string) are not nullable.
 If nullable type is used, it is different from `undefined`.
 Using `undefined` for missing value in native type is encourage over `null`.